-Accumulation of T{rea} has also been observed in both post anti-PD-1 and after conventional therapies such as radiation or chemotherapy
+Accumulation of Trea has also been Observed in Both Post Anti-PD-1 and After Conventional Therapies Such as Radiation or Chemotherapy

-To mimic this in a preclinical tumor model, we evaluated FLX475 in a mouse tumor model that does not express high levels of CCR4 ligands, exemplified by the CT26 mouse tumor model.
-We observed in four independent experiments with five mice per experimental arm that the treatment with checkpoint inhibitors led to a statistically significant (p < 0.05) increase in the expression of CCR4 ligands with an average increase of 2.9 fold over vehicle control and a range from 1.6 to 4.3 fold.
-In two independent experiments with eight mice per treatment cohort we observed a 1.6-fold (range 0.8 to 2.4) increase in the number of T{reg} that infiltrate the tumor, recapitulating the clinical observations mentioned above.
+To mimic this in a preclinical tumor model, we evaluated FLX475 in the CT26 mouse tumor model, a model that does not express high levels of CCR4 ligands.
+In our experiments, mice treated with checkpoint inhibitors showed a statistically significant (p < 0.05) increase in the expression of CCR4 ligands with an average increase of 2.9 fold over vehicle control.
+In addition, in mice treated with checkpoint inhibitors we observed a 1.6-fold increase in the number of T{reg} that infiltrate the tumor, recapitulating the clinical observations mentioned above.
 We believe that the increase in the infiltration of T{reg} upon treatment with the checkpoint inhibitor is representative of one mechanism of resistance seen in patients treated with these inhibitors.
-Importantly, in these two independent experiments with eight mice per experimental arm we observed that the addition of FLX475 to the checkpoint inhibitor reduced the number of T{reg} migrating into the TME in a statistically significant manner.
+Importantly, in these mice experiments we observed that the addition of FLX475 to the checkpoint inhibitor reduced the number of T{reg} migrating into the TME in a statistically significant manner.